jmalhot/Stock-Price-Prediction/README.md

 Example : if a tweet of interest is released at 15:05:00, predict a stock price from 15:05 to 15:10.

-Sock data and Twitter data is available
+Stock Price data and Twitter News Data is available